Frequently Asked Questions

 What if my child is tardy?

 We encourage promptness since tardies affect everyone and disrupt classroom time.
 If you know you will be late for school, please call ahead to the main office.
 Late students must report to the office and sign in as late.
-Afterward, we will issue the student a "Tardy Slip" before he/she goes to class.
+Afterward, we will issue the student a "Welcome Pass" before he/she goes to class.

 What should I do if my child is absent?

 When at all possible, please notify us when your child is absent by calling the student absence line at the school.
 Absent students need to return with a note explaining the reason for being gone.
-An absence note is must!
-Otherwise, we record your student's absence as "unexcused."
-Please note that if a student is absent 20 or more times in a school year, we will not pass him/her to the next grade level.
-We also will not allow any 8th grader with even one truancy to participate in graduation ceremonies.
+Without a note or phone call, your student's absence will be recorded as "unexcused".
+Please be aware that it is unlawful for any child between six and sixteen years of age to fail to attend school during the hours school is in session.

 If I need to take my child out of school early, what steps should I follow?

-Check in with the front office to let us know you want to take out your student from school early.
-Once you arrive in our office, you must show us photo identification and then we will notify the classroom teacher to send your student to the office.
-We will not dismiss students to walk alone to either go home or to appointments.
-You must be present to check out your child.
+Check in with the front office to let us know you want to sign out your student from school early.
+Once you arrive in our office, please have photo identification ready and we will then notify the classroom teacher to send your student to the office.
+We will not allow students to leave without being attended by a guardian or caregiver.

 Does my child's school provide breakfast and lunch on campus?